 A change in or elimination of the guarantee structure of Agency MBS may increase our costs (if, for example, guarantee fees increase) or require us to change our investment strategy altogether.
-For example, the elimination of the guarantee structure of MBS may cause us to change our investment strategy to focus on non-Agency MBS, which in turn would require us to mignificantly monitoring of the credit risks of our investments in addition to interest rate and prepayment risks.
+For example, the elimination of the guarantee structure of Agency MBS may cause us to change our investment strategy to focus on non-Agency MBS, which in turn would require us to significantly increase our monitoring of the credit risks of our investments in addition to interest rate and prepayment risks.

 Lower long-term interest rates can affect the value of our Agency MBS in a number of ways.
-If prepayment rates are (dugelativelytotic refinancing problems described above), lower long-term interest rates can increase the value of higher-coupon Agency MBS.
+If prepayment rates are relatively low (due, in part, to the refinancing problems described above), lower long-term interest rates can increase the value of higher-coupon Agency MBS.
 This is because investors typically place a premium on assets with yields that are higher than market yields.
-Adverging-term interest rates may increase asset values in our portfolio, we may not be able to invest new funds in similarly-visibling
+Although lower long-term interest rates may increase asset values in our portfolio, we may not be able to invest new funds in similarly-yielding assets.

 If prepayment levels increase, the value of our Agency MBS affected by such prepayments may decline.
-This is because a principal prepayment accelerates the effective term of an Agency MBS, which would shorten the period during which an investor weeld above-market returns (assuming the yield on the prepaid asset is higher than market yields).
-Also, prepayment proceeds maybe able to be reinvested in similar-yielding assets.
-Agency MBS backed by mortgages with high interest rates are more weeld above-market returns (because holders of those mortgages are most likely to refinance to a lower rate.
-IOs and IIOs, however, may be types of Agency MBS most sensitive to increased prepayment rates.
+This is because a principal prepayment accelerates the effective term of an Agency MBS, which would shorten the period during which an investor would receive above-market returns (assuming the yield on the prepaid asset is higher than market yields).
+Also, prepayment proceeds may not be able to be reinvested in similar-yielding assets.
+Agency MBS backed by mortgages with high interest rates are more susceptible to prepayment risk because holders of those mortgages are most likely to refinance to a lower rate.
+IOs and IIOs, however, may be the types of Agency MBS most sensitive to increased prepayment rates.
 Because the holder of an IO or IIO receives no principal payments, the values of IOs and IIOs are entirely dependent on the existence of a principal balance on the underlying mortgages.
-Jointhe balance is eliminated due to prepayment, IOs and IIOs essentially become worthless.
-Although increased prepayment cates negatively affect the value of our IOs and IIOs, they have the opposite effect on POs.
-Because POs act like zero-coupon housing they are purchased at a discount to their par value and have an effective interest rate based on the discount and the term effective interest rate based on the discount and the term effective interest, which would increase our net income.
+If the principal balance is eliminated due to prepayment, IOs and IIOs essentially become worthless.
+Although increased prepayment rates can negatively affect the value of our IOs and IIOs, they have the opposite effect on POs.
+Because POs act like zero-coupon bonds, meaning they are purchased at a discount to their par value and have an effective interest rate based on the discount and the term of the underlying loan, an increase in prepayment rates would reduce the effective term of our POs and accelerate the yields earned on those assets, which would increase our net income.